hpe-dev-incubator/hpe-dev-portal/content/blog/java-coding-style-or-bad-practice.md

 If I see some complex logic with multiple if-else conditions chained together, mixed with ‘break’ inside loops, etc., and one single return at the end, when a particular value could’ve been returned before — I’d explain my perspective and see if the person agrees with doing the change.
 However, I wouldn’t push it too much and be picky about it.
 It’s a subtle benefit that may be hard to convince.

-# Is Else Statement Necessary?
+# Is else statement necessary?

 ![](https://miro.medium.com/max/700/1*-_0Gs6GdptRNMA1Efh5KAg.png)